 CapEx represents the money spent on existing and fixed assets to maintain business operations.
 Perhaps even more importantly, CapEx doesn’t need to be used to simply maintain a business; it can also be used to grow a business.
 Therefore, CapEx can identify the trajectory of an existing company.
 A business with a lot of capital expenditures could indicate a lot of growth (provided the CapEx is a wise investment).
 On the other hand, low business costs may suggest stagnation, or perhaps even limited liquidity.

 [ Learn how to analyze deals like a pro!
 Attend a FREE real estate class in your area to learn how to identify the most rewarding investment deals. ]

 A new roof, for example, typically sets homeowners back around $5,000 and lasts about 25 years.
-To calculate the capital expenditures, simply divide $5,000 by 25 (the expected lifespan of a roof).
+To calculate the CapEx, simply divide $5,000 by 25 (the expected lifespan of a roof).
 That means, on average, you can expect to pay $200 a year in capital expenditures on the roof alone.
 Now, take the same approach and apply it to every major maintenance item you expect to encounter.
-What you’ll end up with is the average amount you can expect to spend on capital expenditures each year.
+What you’ll end up with is the average amount you can expect to spend each year.
 If you so choose, you may also break them down into months, which most people are more comfortable doing.

 Capital expenditures represent some of the largest expenses associated with an investment property.
 Having said that, they are nothing, if not necessary.
-It is true what they say: you need to spend money to make money, and capital expenditures are no excerption.
+It is true what they say: you need to spend money to make money, and capital expenditures are no exception.
 There’s no way around them, so you may as well budget for them.
-Those that cannot only account for said expenses, but also budget for them accordingly, will find running a successful real estate business to be easier
+Those that cannot only account for said expenses but also budget for them accordingly, will find running a successful real estate business to be easier